sean-prk/pr-yahtzee/README.md

-# pr-yahtzee
+# pr-catan
-A game of yahtzee.
+A simplified remake of the board game "The Settlers Of Catan".